 Tina Marie Tocco

 Tina Marie Tocco was born in Michigan, raised Catholic and grew up in a family business that served the United States.
 She served on the board of Daisies in Recovery, that housed abused woman and children.
 Part of this ministry was to also bring people who were in prison to Jesus Christ.
 She has volunteered with Social Services of Pontiac, to care and mentor young troubled teens and babies who were born-addicted and unwanted.
 She also mentored teens who were housed at Vista Maria, a boarding school for troubled teen girls.
+Tina is also a lay Spiritual Director.

 Tina is a member of the Confraternity of the Passionist and Member of the Society of the Holy Face of Jesus.
 She and her husband Vince are mentors for couples who are engaged to be married through marriage preparation.
 She is on the board of The House of St. Joseph, a Benedictine inspired transitional Christian pathway that assists former prison inmates for re-entry into society.